sparcopen/open-research-doathon/Do-a-thon template files/on the day instructions.md

   * how many of you have not been to a hack / do-a-thon before?
   * how many of you come from outside of XYZ?
   * how many of you have made open data before?
-  * how many of you are dependant on open data?
+  * how many of you are dependent on open data?
   * who doesn't know anyone?

 ## Getting to know each other & the topic